 I don’t want the two examples I gave to discourage you from embracing intuition.
 My wish is just the opposite.
-Now to encourage you, I’ll bring out the ‘big guns,’ giants among men.
-Let’s see what they have to say:
+So, let’s consider the benefits of intuition:

 “I believe in intuition and inspiration.
 Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
 It is, strictly speaking, a real factor in scientific research.”
 “The only real valuable thing is intuition.”